What is personal property replacement cost coverage?

 In addition to pictures, videos and lists, receipts and serial numbers are a great way to document all of your belongings and will make filing a claim go more smoothly.

-Personal property replacement cost coverage limits
+What are personal property replacement cost coverage limits?

 What is a personal property replacement cost loss settlement?

-Your claim might be paid in installments with a personal property replacement cost settlement.
-First, the insurance carrier might send a check for the actual cash value, which is the depreciated value.
+The loss settlement for personal property is how much the insurance company pays for your claim.
+It is the total calculated value of your items, based on the cost to buy each item brand new.
+In a replacement cost claim, the insurance carrier will send a check for the actual cash value, which is the depreciated value.
 Once you submit all your receipts, you will get a check for the difference.
+This is called recoverable depreciation, the standard method for paying replacement-cost claims.